spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/4-data-flow-spring-batch.md

 To launch a task:

-1. Click the "play" button (the middle icon that looks like an arrowhead pointing right).
+1. Click the option control on the row of task you want to launch and select the **Launch** option.
-   Doing so takes you to a form where you can add command line arguments and deployment parameters, but we do not need any for this task.
+   Doing so takes you to a form where you can add command line arguments and deployment properties, but we do not need any for this task.

 1. Click **Launch the task**.
    Doing so runs the task on the Data Flow server's task platform and records a new task `execution`.